Subtitles and Transcript

-1:44 The other thing that we don't often appreciate is it's not just at the point of production that poor people suffer.
+1:45 The other thing we often don't appreciate is, it's not just at the point of production that poor people suffer.
 Poor people also suffer at the point of use.
 Those of us who earn a certain income level, we have something called choice.
 The reason why you want to work hard and have a job and not be poor and broke is so you can have choices, economic choices.
 We actually get a chance to choose not to use products that have dangerous, poisonous plastic in them.
 Other people who are poor don't have those choices.
 So low-income people often are the ones who are buying the products that have those dangerous chemicals in them that their children are using.
-Those are the people who wind up actually ingesting a disproportionate amount of this poisonous plastic and using it.
+Those are the people who wind up ingesting a disproportionate amount of this poisonous plastic in using it.
 And people say, "Well, they should just buy a different product."
 Well, the problem with being poor is you don't have those choices.
 You often have to buy the cheapest products.
 The cheapest products are often the most dangerous.

-2:38 And if that weren't bad enough, if it wasn't just the production of plastic that's giving people cancer in places like "Cancer Alley" and shortening lives and hurting poor kids at the point of use, at the point of disposal, once again, it's poor people who bear the burden.
-Often, we think we're doing a good thing.
-You're in your office, and you're drinking your bottled water, or whatever it is, and you think to yourself, "Hey, I'm going to throw this away.
-No, I'm going to be virtuous.
+2:38 And if that weren't bad enough — if it wasn't just the production of plastic that's giving people cancer in places like Cancer Alley, and shortening lives and hurting poor kids at the point of use — at the point of disposal, once again, it's poor people who bear the burden.
+Often, we think we're doing a good thing: You're in your office, drinking your bottled water or whatever it is, and you think to yourself, "I'm going to throw this away.
+No — I'm going to be virtuous.
 I'm going to put it in the blue bin."
-You think, "I put mine in the blue bin," and then you look at your colleague and say, "Why, you cretin.
+You think, "I put mine in the blue bin."
+And then you look at your colleague and say, "Why, you cretin!
 You put yours in the white bin."
 And we use that as a moral tickle.
 We feel so good about ourselves.
-Maybe I'll feel good myself.
-Not you, but I feel this way.
-And so we kind of have this kind of moral feel-good moment.
+If we — well, OK, I'm just ... me.
+Not you, but I feel this way often.

-3:30 But if we were to be able to follow that little bottle on its journey, we would be shocked to discover that, all too often, that bottle is going to be put on a boat, it's going to go all the way across the ocean at some expense, and it's going to wind up in a developing country -- often China.
-I think in our minds we imagine somebody's going to take the little bottle, say, "Oh, little bottle.
-We're so happy to see you, little bottle."
-(Laughter) "You've served so well."
-He's given a little bottle massage, a little bottle medal.
-And say, "What would you like to do next?"
-The little bottle says, "I just don't know."
-But that's not actually what happens.
+4:10 But that's not actually what happens.
+You know?
 That bottle winds up getting burned.
-Recycling of plastic in many developing countries means the incineration of the plastic, the burning of the plastic, which releases incredible toxic chemicals and, once again, kills people.
-And so poor people who are making these products in petrochemical centers like "Cancer Alley," poor people who are consuming these products disproportionately, and then poor people, who even at the tail end of the recycling are having their lives shortened, are all being harmed greatly by this addiction that we have to disposability.
+The recycling of plastic in many developing countries means the incineration of the plastic, the burning of the plastic, which releases incredible toxic chemicals and, once again, kills people.
+And so, poor people who are making these products in petrochemical centers like Cancer Alley, poor people who are consuming these products disproportionately, and then poor people who, even at the tail end of the recycling, are having their lives shortened.
+They're all being harmed — greatly — by this addiction that we have to disposability.

 6:57 And as we all begin to come back to that basic understanding, new opportunities for action begin to emerge.
-Biomimicry, which is something that is an emerging science, winds up being a very important social justice idea.
-People who are just learning about this stuff, biomimicry means respecting the wisdom of all species.
-Democracy, by the way, means respecting the wisdom of all people -- and we'll get to that.
+Biomimicry, which is an emerging science, winds up being a very important social justice idea.
+People who are just learning about this stuff: biomimicry means respecting the wisdom of all species.
+Democracy, by the way, means respecting the wisdom of all people — we'll get to that.
 But biomimicry means respecting the wisdom of all species.
 It turns out we're a pretty clever species.
-This big cortex, or whatever, we're pretty proud of ourselves.
-But if we want to make something hard, we come up, "I know, I'm going to make a hard substance.
-I know, I'm going to get vacuums and furnaces and drag stuff out of the ground and get things hot and poison and pollute, but I got this hard thing!"
+We have this big cortex, we're pretty proud of ourselves.
+But if we want to make something hard, we say, "I know!
+I'm going to make a hard substance.
+I know!
+I'm going to get vacuums and furnaces and drag stuff out of the ground and get things hot and poison and pollute ...
+But I got this hard thing!"

-8:44 Well that idea of biomimicry, respecting the wisdom of all species, combined with the idea of democracy and social justice, respecting the wisdom and the worth of all people, would give us a different society.
+8:44 Well, that idea of biomimicry, respecting the wisdom of all species, combined with the idea of democracy and social justice, respecting the wisdom and the worth of all people, would give us a different society.
 We would have a different economy.
 We would have a green society that Dr. King would be proud of.
 That should be the goal.
 And the way that we get there is to first of all recognize that the idea of disposability not only hurts the species we've talked about, but it even corrupts our own society.

-9:19 We're so proud to live here in California.
-We just had this vote, and everybody's like, "Well, not in our state.
-I don't know what those other states were doing."
-(Laughter) Just so proud.
+9:32 Just so proud.
 And, yeah, I'm proud, too.
-But California, though we lead the world in some of the green stuff, we also, unfortunately, lead the world in some of the gulag stuff.
+But ...
+California, though we lead the world in some of the green stuff, we also, unfortunately, lead the world in some of the gulag stuff.
 California has one of the highest incarceration rates of all the 50 states.
-We have a moral challenge in this moment.
+We have a moral challenge in this movement.
 We are passionate about rescuing some dead materials from the landfill, but sometimes not as passionate about rescuing living beings, living people.
-And I would say that we live in a country -- five percent of the world's population, 25 percent of the greenhouse gases, but also 25 percent of the world's prisoners.
-One out of every four people locked up anywhere in the world is locked up right here in the United States.
+And I would say that we live in a country — five percent of the world's population, 25 percent of the greenhouse gases, but also 25 percent of the world's prisoners.
+One of every four people locked up anywhere in the world is locked up right here in the United States.
 So that is consistent with this idea that disposability is something we believe in.

 10:27 And yet, as a movement that has to broaden its constituency, that has to grow, that has to reach out beyond our natural comfort zone, one of the challenges to the success of this movement, of getting rid of things like plastic and helping the economy shift, is people look at our movement with some suspicion.
 And they ask a question, and the question is: How can these people be so passionate?
-A poor person, a low-income person, somebody in "Cancer Alley," somebody in Watts, somebody in Harlem, somebody on an Indian reservation, might say to themselves, and rightfully so, "How can these people be so passionate about making sure that a plastic bottle has a second chance in life, or an aluminum can has a second chance, and yet, when my child gets in trouble and goes to prison, he doesn't get a second chance?"
-How can this movement be so passionate about saying we don't have throwaway stuff, no throwaway dead materials, and yet accept throwaway lives and throwaway communities like "Cancer Alley?"
-And so we now get a chance to be truly proud of this movement.
+A poor person, a low-income person, somebody in Cancer Alley, somebody in Watts, somebody in Harlem, somebody on an Indian reservation, might say to themselves — and rightfully so — "How can these people be so passionate about making sure that a plastic bottle has a second chance in life, or an aluminum can has a second chance, and yet, when my child gets in trouble and goes to prison, he doesn't get a second chance?"
+"How can this movement be so passionate about saying we don't have throwaway stuff, no throwaway dead materials, and yet accept throwaway lives and throwaway communities like Cancer Alley?"
+And so, we now get a chance to be truly proud of this movement.
 When we take on topics like this, it gives us that extra call to reach out to other movements and to become more inclusive and to grow, and we can finally get out of this crazy dilemma that we've been in.

-11:51 Most of you are good, softhearted people.
-When you were younger, you cared about the whole world, and at some point somebody said you had to pick an issue, you had to boil your love down to an issue.
-Can't love the whole world -- you've got to work on trees, or you've got to work on immigration.
-You've got to shrink it down and be about one issue.
-And really, they fundamentally told you, "Are you going to hug a tree, or are you going to hug a child?
+11:50 Most of you are good, softhearted people.
+When you were younger, you cared about the whole world, and at some point, somebody said you had to pick an issue, you had to boil your love down to an issue.
+"Can't love the whole world — you've got to work on trees or you've got to work on immigration.
+You've got to shrink it down and be about one issue."
+And really, they fundamentally told you, "Are you going to hug a tree?
+Or are you going to hug a child?
 Pick.
-Are you going to hug a tree, or are you going to hug a child?
+Are you going to hug a tree?
+Or are you going to hug a child?
 Pick."
-Well, when you start working on issues like plastic, you realize that the whole thing is connected, and luckily most of us are blessed to have two arms.
-We can hug both.
+Well, when you start working on issues like plastic, you realize the whole thing is connected.
+And luckily, most of us are blessed to have two arms — we can hug both.

 12:31 Thank you very much.